Aaron Sams: Flipped learning

-Sams and Bergmann also began getting emails from people outside the class who were watching them, which led to online networking with other math and chemistry teachers in the U.S. His first presentation on the model was from the Cañon City, Colorado school system, which was soon followed an interview on a local television station.
+Sams and Bergmann also began receiving emails from people outside the class who were watching them, which led to online networking with other math and chemistry teachers in the U.S. His first presentation on the model was from the Cañon City, Colorado school system, which was soon followed an interview on a local television station.

-Since then he has spoken at conferences and trained teachers at schools, districts and universities in various parts of the United States, Canada and Europe.
-Sams does not take credit for the term “flipped classroom” stating along with Bergman that the term arose in the media.
+Since then, he has spoken at conferences and trained teachers at schools, districts, and universities in various parts of the United States, Canada, and Europe.
+Sams does not take credit for the term “flipped classroom,” stating along with Bergman that the term arose in the media.

-Sams believes strongly in inquiry and in student centered learning environments in which students are encouraged to learn and demonstrate their understanding in ways that are meaningful to them.
-For Sams the flipped classroom needs to have four elements: flexibility to allow students to choose when and where they learn, a learning culture where students actively participate, focus on taking maximum advantage of class time, and an education who constantly observes and provides feedback.
+Sams believes strongly in inquiry and in student-centered learning environments, in which students are encouraged to learn and demonstrate their understanding in ways that are meaningful to them.
+For Sams, the flipped classroom needs to have four elements: flexibility to allow students to choose when and where they learn, a learning culture where students actively participate, focus on taking maximum advantage of class time, and an education who constantly observes and provides feedback.
 According to Sams, “Students can take these anywhere, even on a bus to a soccer game.
 They can get their chemistry lesson and they essentially have a pause button for their teacher.
 They can pause, write down questions and come prepared.”
 It also allows the student to move at their own pace and not letting them move on until they demonstrate mastery of the current concepts.

 He has worked with other teachers interested in flipping their classrooms, especially in foreign language, leading training workshops on creating video lessons and other aspects of the method.
-He frequently speaks and conducts workshops on educational uses of screencasts and the Flipped Classroom concept.
+He frequently speaks and conducts workshops on educational uses of screencasts and the flipped classroom concept.

 Recognition

-Sams received the 2009 Presidential Award for Excellence in Math and Science Teaching. the highest recognition for K-12 teachers in the United States.
+Sams received the Presidential Award for Excellence in Mathematics and Science Teaching, the highest recognition for K-12 teachers in the United States.